default-anton/llm-sidekick.nvim/README.md

     - `%` (current file)
     - `script.js data.json` (multiple files)
     - `%:h` (all files in the current directory recursively)

-#### `:Ask [args] [paths]`
-Opens a new buffer for technical discussions.
-Optimized for debugging, architecture discussions, and code explanations.
-- Arguments: Same as `:Code`

-#### `:Chat [args] [paths]`
-Opens a new buffer for general conversation with the LLM.
-Perfect for brainstorming, creative writing, or any non-technical discussions.
-Supports range selection for including text context.
-- Arguments: Same as `:Code`

 #### `:Add [file|url]`
 Adds content to the last chat with llm-sidekick.
 Can add content from: